data-science-work/data_mining_project/README.md

 `$ git clone https://github.com/diazgilberto/data_mining_project.git`

 After cloning the repo, open your terminal, `cd` to `data_mining_project`, and open the `query.csv`.
-Modify the file with the terms you want to search, save and close the file.
+Modify the file with the terms and/or keywords you want to search, save and close the file.
 On your terminal run the following command...

-`python3 text_mining.py`

-or

-`python text_mining.py`
+`python3 text_mining.py` or `python text_mining.py`

 it depends on how you setup python3 in your global environment.
-Shortly after you start running the app, you will see status messages in the terminal.
+Shortly after you start the app, you will see status messages in the terminal.
 You will also notice that new `.txt` files are getting created in the root of `data_mining_project`.
-After the search is finished, your files a ready to performed data mining analysis.
+After the process is finished, your files a ready to performed data mining analysis.

 ### HAPPY ANALYZING!!!!